 Conduct on campus

-A person who has COVID-19 symptoms or who is being treated for COVID-19 or potential COVID-19 may not visit campus.
+A person who has COVID-19 symptoms or who is being treated for COVID-19 or potential COVID-19 should not visit campus.

-While on campus, visitors must follow all of the on-campus guidance applicable to members of the IU community, including masks, physical distancing, hygiene, and staying home if ill.
-A visitor who develops a COVID-19 symptom while on campus must immediately inform the university through AVPPSIA@iu.edu.
+While on campus, visitors must follow all of the on-campus guidance applicable to members of the IU community, including masks, hygiene, and staying home if ill.

 All travel restrictions for persons coming to campus are applicable to visitors.